The Dustin Tannenhaus

 Scarlett graduated from Chula Vista High School.
 During her high school career, she enrolled in the most rigorous courses available, taking 9 AP, 3 IB, and 3 honors classes.
 She earned an impressive 4.7 GPA.
 Scarlett's high school team won the league championship.
 She made the First Team All Metro Pacific and won the Goalkeeper of the Year award.
 Scarlett participated in the CONADE Nationals in Mexico from 2021-2022.
 Their team, composed of Mexican-Americans living in the United States, won the 2022 championship and earned a gold medal against teams representing different states in Mexico.
 She has also participated in Copa Mazatlan in Mexico for the past four years, in which her team won last year, and she received the Best Goalkeeper award.

 Scarlett shares, "my years playing this sport have taught me many lessons, while also teaching me things about myself.
 I've learned that I'm able to persevere through difficulty.
 Soccer has expanded my ability to interact with others in a social setting while also promoting leadership.
 Being a goalkeeper forces me to be a leader on the pitch and to communicate with my teammates."
-Scarlett will be attending UCLA this fall!
+We are cheering Scarlett on as she works toward her degree at UCLA.